ChairmanBa0/ChairmanBa0.github.io/index.md

 layout: frontpage
 title: Ken Bao
 description:
-keywords: Ken Bao, ken bao, Ken, Bao, Environmental Economics, Natural Resource Economics, ERE, UCSB.
-Economics
+keywords: Ken Bao, ken bao, Ken, Bao, Environmental Economics, Natural Resource Economics, ERE, UCSB, Economics, Ken Bao UCSB
 ---

 Hello, welcome to my personal webpage.
-I am a third year student in the economics PhD program at the University of California Santa Barbara.
+I am a fourth year student in the economics PhD program at the University of California Santa Barbara.
 I'm interested in Environmental and Resource Economics, broadly.
-In particular, my current work focuses on issues that are similar in vein to problems of public goods provisions.
-For example, issues related to common pool resource problems or non-point source pollution.
+In particular, my current work focuses on the regulation of non-point source pollution using group-based policies.
+I also like to think about the effects that environmental policies have on innovation in green technologies.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>